ayalac1111/Networking-Courses/25S-CST8371/02-Lab-IPv6/02-Lab-IPv6.md

 - [ ] A ping to the TFTP server IPv6 address should be successful
 - [ ] Test web browser access: `http://[2001:db8:192::69]`

+> In IPv6, you must **enclose the IP address in square brackets** when using it in a URL, which tells protocols like HTTP that it's an address, not part of the port or path.
 ### 2. Alpine VM:

 #### 🖥️ Why You’re Using Alpine Linux in This Lab